DioxusLabs/dioxus/docs/guide/src/en/describing_ui/component_props.md

 {{#include ../../../examples/component_props_options.rs:IntoComponent_usage}}
 ```

-## The `inline_props` macro
+## The `#[component]` macro

+*There's also the `#[inline_props]` macro for this specific purpose, but it's deprecated.
+However, it is worth mentioning because how often it was used before `#[component]` was introduced.*

-So far, every Component function we've seen had a corresponding ComponentProps struct to pass in props.
+So far, every component function we've seen had a corresponding ComponentProps struct to pass in props.
 This was quite verbose...
 Wouldn't it be nice to have props as simple function arguments?
 Then we wouldn't need to define a Props struct, and instead of typing `cx.props.whatever`, we could just use `whatever` directly!

-`inline_props` allows you to do just that.
+`#[component]` allows you to do that too!
 Instead of typing the "full" version:

 ```rust, no_run
 #[derive(Props, PartialEq)]